Claes Ohlsson

 Save contact Download image

-During the period 2022–2025, Claes will work with the research project The Market Language: Studies in the Discourse about Markets from Medieval to Modern Times, which is a multidisciplinary collaboration of researchers in the history of ideas and linguistics from three universities (University of Gothenburg, Linnaeus University and Södertörn University.
-The project is financed by the Marcus & Amalia Wallenberg Foundation and is located at the University of Gothenburg.
-The main goal of the project is to investigate and discuss the use and change of the market concept over time - from the Middle Ages to the present - using computational linguistics methods with a large material of texts from different areas of society.
+Between 2022 and 2025, I am primarily engaged in the research project The Market Language: Studies in the Discourse about Markets from Medieval to Modern Times.
+This multidisciplinary collaboration brings together scholars in the history of ideas and linguistics from three universities—University of Gothenburg, Linnaeus University, and Södertörn University.
+Funded by the Marcus & Amalia Wallenberg Foundation, the project is based at the University of Gothenburg.
+Its primary aim is to analyze and trace the usage and development of the concept of "the market" over time, from the Middle Ages to the present, by employing computational linguistics on a broad corpus of texts from diverse societal contexts.

 Publications in DiVA database